yousefkh2/AirBnB_clone/README.md

 -----------------------------------------------------------------------------
 The goal of the project is to deploy on your server a simple copy of the [AirBnB website](https://www.airbnb.com/).we won’t implement all the features, only some of them to cover all fundamental concepts.

-wewill have a complete web application composed by:
+we will have a complete web application composed by:
 - A command interpreter to manipulate data without a visual interface, like in a Shell (perfect for development and debugging)
 - A website (the front-end) that shows the final product to everybody: static and dynamic
 - A database or files that store data (data = objects)